-What happens if we accidentally delete one of the line breaks at the end of any of the rows (either the pattern-symbol rows or the row numbers)?
+What happens if we accidentally delete the line break at the end of any of the rows (either the pattern symbol rows or the row numbers)?
 Well, nothing.
 Until we, or the word processor, resizes either the whole table or just the column with the missing line break.
 Then the table changes, and not for the better.

-In the next chart, the hard line break at the end of pattern-row four was deleted, which makes the word processor think the top pattern row is now twenty stitches wide.
-If you or the word processor resizes either the middle column or the entire table, the middle column will be made wide enough to show all twenty stitches on a single line.
+In the next chart, the hard line break at the end of pattern row four was deleted, which makes the word processor think the top pattern row is now twenty stitches wide.
+If we or the word processor resizes either the middle column or the entire table, it will try to make the middle column wide enough to show all twenty symbols on a single line.